• Arduino

 # This function generates the actual color

-def LED_Color(Red, Green, pause):
+def led_farbe(red, green, pause):

 time.sleep(pause)

-print("LED test [press CTRL+C to end test]")
+print("LED test [press CTRL+C to end the test]")

 # Main program loop:

-# and by means of a for-loop to run through the color intensity of each single color from 0-100%.
+# This has the task of creating a separate variable for each individual color and using a For loop to run through the color intensity of each individual color from 0-100%

 try: